Scam Checker for Websites, Emails, Texts, and Online Offers

 Text Message and Mobile Alert Scam Checker

 One of the fastest-growing types of online fraud is text-message-based scams.
 Every day, people get fake texts about deliveries, fake alerts about their bank accounts, fake verification notices, and fake warnings about their accounts.
 These messages are often short, urgent, and focused on getting things done, which makes them even more dangerous when you read them on your phone.
-A good scam checker should help people quickly figure out what these messages mean.
+A good fraud detector should help people quickly figure out what these messages mean.

-An exemplary scam checker should look at both the message and the reason behind it.
+Online Scam Detector should look at both the message and the reason behind it.
 Does the message prompt the user to click quickly, confirm their identity, send a code, or open a suspicious-looking link?
 Text analysis is useful at that point.
 The user doesn’t have to guess; they have a better idea of the risk level.

 Social Media DM Scam Detection